VishalRaut07/Credit-Risk-Loan-Default-Analysis/README.md

 # Credit Risk & Loan Default Analysis

+## Dataset Note
+The cleaned dataset file is not uploaded to GitHub due to size limitations.
+The notebook contains all data cleaning and processing steps to reproduce the dataset.

 ## Project Overview
 This project focuses on analyzing customer credit risk and loan default behavior using real-world financial data.